Level of measurement: Chrisman's typology (1998)

 While some claim that the extended levels of measurement are rarely used outside of academic geography, graded membership is central to fuzzy set theory, while absolute measurements include probabilities and the plausibility and ignorance in Dempster–Shafer theory.
 Cyclical ratio measurements include angles and times.
 Counts appear to be ratio measurements, but the scale is not arbitrary and fractional counts are commonly meaningless.
 Log-interval measurements are commonly displayed in stock market graphics.
-All these types of measurements are commonly used outside academic geography, and do not fit well to Stevens' original work.
+All these types of measurements are commonly used outside academic geography, and do not fit well to Stevens's original work.

 Scale types and Stevens's "operational theory of measurement"

 The theory of scale types is the intellectual handmaiden to Stevens's "operational theory of measurement", which was to become definitive within psychology and the behavioral sciences, despite Michell's characterization as its being quite at odds with measurement in the natural sciences (Michell, 1999).
 Essentially, the operational theory of measurement was a reaction to the conclusions of a committee established in 1932 by the British Association for the Advancement of Science to investigate the possibility of genuine scientific measurement in the psychological and behavioral sciences.
 This committee, which became known as the Ferguson committee, published a Final Report (Ferguson, et al., 1940, p.
 245) in which Stevens's sone scale (Stevens & Davis, 1938) was an object of criticism:

 That is, if Stevens's sone scale genuinely measured the intensity of auditory sensations, then evidence for such sensations as being quantitative attributes needed to be produced.
-The evidence needed was the presence of additive structure – a concept comprehensively treated by the German mathematician Otto Hölder (Hölder, 1901).
+The evidence needed was the presence of additive structure—a concept comprehensively treated by the German mathematician Otto Hölder (Hölder, 1901).
 Given that the physicist and measurement theorist Norman Robert Campbell dominated the Ferguson committee's deliberations, the committee concluded that measurement in the social sciences was impossible due to the lack of concatenation operations.
 This conclusion was later rendered false by the discovery of the theory of conjoint measurement by Debreu (1960) and independently by Luce & Tukey (1964).
 However, Stevens's reaction was not to conduct experiments to test for the presence of additive structure in sensations, but instead to render the conclusions of the Ferguson committee null and void by proposing a new theory of measurement:

-Stevens was greatly influenced by the ideas of another Harvard academic, the Nobel laureate physicist Percy Bridgman (1927), whose doctrine of operationism Stevens used to define measurement.
+Stevens was greatly influenced by the ideas of another Harvard academic, the Nobel laureate physicist Percy Bridgman (1927), whose doctrine of operationalism Stevens used to define measurement.
 In Stevens's definition, for example, it is the use of a tape measure that defines length (the object of measurement) as being measurable (and so by implication quantitative).
-Critics of operationism object that it confuses the relations between two objects or events for properties of one of those of objects or events (Hardcastle, 1995; Michell, 1999; Moyer, 1981a,b; Rogers, 1989).
+Critics of operationalism object that it confuses the relations between two objects or events for properties of one of those of objects or events (Moyer, 1981a, b; Rogers, 1989).

-The Canadian measurement theorist William Rozeboom (1966) was an early and trenchant critic of Stevens's theory of scale types.
+The Canadian measurement theorist William Rozeboom was an early and trenchant critic of Stevens's theory of scale types.